curtisqt30/Enterprise-Identity-and-Security-Lab/Active Directory Labs/AD-005-Ticketing-Simulation/README.md

 > **Exhibit A: User Lockout Message**
 >
 > ![User Locked Out Screen](./lockout.png)
-> *Figure 1: Workstation error message explicitly stating "The referenced account is currently locked out."*
+>

----
+>*Figure 1: Workstation error message explicitly stating "The referenced account is currently locked out."*

 ### 3. Incident Management (Ticketing)
 Upon verification of the user's identity, a support ticket was generated in the central ERP system (Odoo) to track the incident lifecycle.